dhis2/dhis2-docs/src/user/managing-dashboards.md

 #### Spacer items

-When adding items to the dashboard, they will "rise" upwards until they bump into another item.
+When adding items to the dashboard using *Freeflow* layout, they will "rise" upwards until they bump into another item.
 In order to force empty vertical space between items (like an empty row), you can add spacer items to the dashboard.
 They are only visible in edit/create mode.
 In view mode, they are not displayed, but take up the defined space.

 Spacer in **edit/create mode**: